TabTreeFormer: Tabular Data Generation Using Hybrid Tree-Transformer: Introduction

-Our contributions are summarized as follows: \begin{itemize} [topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt,leftmargin=*] \item To the best of our knowledge, we are first to introduce tabular-specific inductive biases to transformers with a tree-based model for improving tabular generative models. \item We introduce a dual-quantization tokenizer for transformers with ordinal-aware embeddings and loss functions to model multimodal continuous features and integrate effectively with transformers for generating high-quality synthetic data. \item Compared to eight baselines across nine datasets, \framework achieves an outstanding balance in quality, privacy, and efficiency, as shown in Fig.~\ref{fig:radar}.
+Our contributions are summarized as follows: \begin{itemize} [topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt,leftmargin=*] \item To the best of our knowledge, we are the first to introduce tabular-specific inductive biases to transformers with a tree-based model for improving table generation. \item We propose a dual-quantization tokenizer with ordinal-aware embeddings and loss functions, enabling transformers to model multimodal continuous features and generate high-quality synthetic data. \item Compared to 8 baselines across 9 datasets, \framework achieves an outstanding balance in quality, privacy, and efficiency, as shown in Fig.~\ref{fig:radar}.
 It also achieves up to 54\% and 44\% gain over the best deep and general baselines respectively, when prioritizing utility over other metrics. \end{itemize}